simpleledgerinc/goslp/README.md

 GoSlp is a set of individual golang packages for SLP.
 Go packages includes:

-* parser - used for parsing slp metadata
+* v1parser - used for parsing slp metadata
-* mdm - metadata-maker is used for creating validly formed SLP metadata
+* (TODO) mdm - metadata-maker is used for creating validly formed SLP metadata